-On the Nature of a Waypoint: A Comprehensive Study On the Waypoint’s Biology and Its Place In the Community
+On the Nature of a Waypoint: A Comprehensive Study On the Waypoint’s Biology and Its Place In the Community [WIP]

 Appearance

 Waypoints are in the Naranja genus of the Herramienta Family.
 As such, they are orange devices, with a head connected to the main body by a light beam, or a “neck”.
 The head of all Naranja devices shows something about what they do: in this case, the waypoint’s head shows a marker.
 The base has three blue dot lights, one on the front, and two on the top, and two lines of light, located on either side of the light neck.
 On game start, they, like most devices, become invisible.
 However, their special characteristic, their arrow organ, can become visible in game.
 Waypoints are on the heavier side of devices, taking up 175 memory each.
-However, there can only be up to 64 waypoint on a world at a time.
+However, there can only be up to 64 waypoints on a world at a time.

 Main Use

 Waypoints are mainly used to highlight locations with their arrow organ.
-All waypoint only have one arrow organ.
+All waypoints only have one arrow organ.
 This organ can move completely independent to the main waypoint, and emits a light that is only able to be seen by Gims.
 However, waypoints have a large degree of control over where they can put their arrow.
 Waypoints also cannot start a wire vine, instead, they always end one.

 Differences in the Population